RetroDECK/ES-DE/THEMES-DEV.md

 Jan 28 17:25:27 Warn:   BadgeComponent: Invalid theme configuration, property "horizontalAlignment" for element "gamelistBadges" defined as "leftr"
 ```

 Note however that warnings are not printed for all invalid properties as that would lead to an excessive amount of logging code.
 This is especially true for numeric values which are commonly just clamped to the allowable range without notifying the theme author.
-So make sure to check the [Reference](THEMES-DEV.md#reference) section of this document for valid values for each property.
+So make sure to check the reference section of this document for valid values for each property.

 For more serious issues where it does not make sense to assign a default value or auto-adjust the configuration, an error log entry is generated and the element will in most instances not get rendered at all.
 Here's such an example where the imageType property for a video element was accidentally set to _covr_ instead of _cover_: